nickmcdowall/JavaAndGroovy/README.md

 ```
 Not quite as clean as <code>Gradle</code> but it does the same job.

-See the project source for a real albeit simplistic example.
+See the project source for a real albeit simplistic example of a project with Java and Groovy classes.